breandan/kotlingrad/README.md

 In conjunction with ADTs, Kotlin𝛁 also uses [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch) to instantiate the most specific result type of [applying an operator](https://github.com/breandan/kotlingrad/blob/09f4aaf789238820fb5285706e0f1e22ade59b7c/src/main/kotlin/edu/umontreal/kotlingrad/functions/Function.kt#L24-L38) based on the type of its operands.
 While multiple dispatch is not an explicit language feature, it can be emulated using inheritance.

-Building on the previous example, a common task in AD is to simplify an expression tree, to minimize the number of computations required to evaluate a function or improve numerical stability.
+Building on the previous example, a common task in AD is to [simplify a graph](http://deeplearning.net/software/theano/extending/optimization.html).
+This is useful in order to minimize the number of calculations required, or to improve numerical stability.
 We can eagerly simplify expressions based on algebraic [rules of replacement](https://en.wikipedia.org/wiki/Rule_of_replacement).
 Smart casting allows us to access members of a class after checking its type, without explicitly casting it:

 [//]: # (Note: numerical stability is sensitive to the order of rewriting, cf. https://en.wikipedia.org/wiki/Kahan_summation_algorithm)